Port Arthur, Texas: Hotel Sabine

 The Hotel Sabine opened at 600 Proctor Street in 1929 and operated as the Vaughn Hotel until the mid-1930s.
 At 118 feet, 10 stories, and the tallest building in Port Arthur, the building is of Beaux-Arts architecture style, built with steel-reinforced concrete and brick on 640 steel-laced wooden cypress pilings driven 60 ft into the ground.
-It was overdesigned and overbuilt due to lack of knowledge on the strength of concrete in the 1920's.
+It was overdesigned and overbuilt due to lack of knowledge on the strength of concrete in the 1920s.
 The hotel closed down in the mid-1980s.

 The Port Arthur News reported August 28, 2010, that "DWA (Digital Workforce Academy) Buys Sabine Hotel", By November 2011, the hotel was reported to be slated for demolition.
-The cost of renovations were estimated at $10–12 million and demolition estimates as $500,000 to $1.2 million.
-As of April, 2021, Motiva was still considering buying the hotel, but remained uncertain and uncommitted to it.
+The cost of renovations was estimated at $10–12 million and the demolition estimate was $500,000 to $1.2 million.
+As of April 2021, Motiva was still considering buying the hotel, but remained uncertain and uncommitted to it.

-Hurricane Rita struck a direct hit on the Proctor Street Seawall, and damaged many downtown businesses and homes.
+Hurricane Rita struck a direct hit on the Proctor Street Seawall and damaged many downtown businesses and homes.
 As economic activity picked up in the region, calls for downtown revitalization have been advanced.
 The true center of commercial activity has gravitated from downtown to other areas.
 The main shopping center is Central Mall, opened outside the downtown in 1982.